paulbradshaw/MED7369-Specialist-Investigative-Journalism/networkanalysis/readme.md

 I've [put together a tutorial explaining how to colour code elements in Kumu, and also how to analyse it to identify numbers of connections](https://docs.google.com/document/d/e/2PACX-1vTQVZsPzYX0u-FtCrpWpO7G8nCO35UMoZuQX-T4x7m5P633IV7D28ThsFVg2ptkVvztoaJVcpR8Hd2G/pub)

 [This example adds sizing](https://embed.kumu.io/9d61cc335f508ac6a929793ceff3669a#import) (but doesn't have colour).

+## Using NodeXL to do network analysis in Excel

+The [nodexl folder in this repo](https://github.com/paulbradshaw/MED7369-Specialist-Investigative-Journalism/tree/master/networkanalysis/nodexl) contains resources on using NodeXL for network analysis.

+## Using Gephi to do network analysis

+The [gephi folder in this repo](https://github.com/paulbradshaw/MED7369-Specialist-Investigative-Journalism/tree/master/networkanalysis/gephi) contains resources on using Gephi for network analysis.

 ## Advanced network analysis: neo4j and the Panama Papers